-- Faculty updated resources and references to ensure the use of current evidence-based practice guidelines in the clinical setting including electronic applications.
-The use of daily logs, narratives, SOAP notes and course assignments to demonstrate proficiency in delivering evidence-based care was maintained. - Faculty incorporated written assignments such as clinical treatment pearls for common diseases processes. - MSN Faculty attended a webinar on current trends in delivery healthcare via telehealth. - Faculty and students participated in interprofessional education with Ochsner/LSU medical students and Master of Public Health students at MLK Health Center and Pharmacy in Shreveport. - Faculty precepted students in nurse led clinics at two community health centers (MLK in Shreveport and Healthworx in Alexandria). - Faculty adopted the 6th edition of Hanson and Hamric's APRN Competencies for the role courses and updated the role study guide packet. - Faculty encouraged students to join a professional nursing organization. - Faculty implemented a redesigned practice lab for NURG 5700 in which students interacted with scripted patients to practice eliciting the health history and received faculty feedback.
+- Faculty and students participated in interprofessional education with Ochsner/LSU medical students and Master of Public Health students at MLK Health Center and Pharmacy in Shreveport. - Faculty precepted students in nurse led clinics at two community health centers (MLK in Shreveport and Healthworx in Alexandria). - The faculty adopted the 6th edition of Hanson and Hamric's APRN Competencies for the role courses and updated the role study guide packet. - Faculty encouraged students to join a professional nursing organization. - Faculty recruited undergraduate nursing students for scripted patients in NURG 5700.
+This benefited MSN and introduced BSN students to the MSN program.

-Other key evidence of improvements or success in the 2021 assessment year include:
+Other key evidence of improvements or success in the 2022 assessment year include: